amirkhojasteh70/Arc-Video/README.md

 How to Create Your First Circle Agent Wallet
-Send the Exact USDC Amount with CCTP Upfront Fees Build a Startup GTM Agent That Pays for Lead Research with USDC
+Send the Exact USDC Amount with CCTP Upfront Fees Build a Startup GTM Agent That Pays for Lead Research with USDC Managing Wallets on Arc
+Building Smart Contracts on Arc
+Payments on Arc with Stablecoins